loopermallee/Moncchichi/CONTEXT_ENGINEERING.md

 ---

 ## 🧾 PROJECT RECAP
-**Goal:** Deliver a seamless, privacy-centric bridge between Even Realities G1 glasses and an intelligent assistant.
+**Goal:** Deliver a seamless, privacy-centric bridge between the Even Realities G1 glasses and an intelligent assistant.
-**Core Focus:** Integrate BLE telemetry, LLM reasoning, and HUD display into one stable Android app experience.
+**Core Focus:** Integrate BLE telemetry, LLM reasoning, and HUD display into one stable Android app experience, with local diagnostic narration to assist troubleshooting even offline.

 ---